DiscoBiscuit99/skylight/README.md

-# Skylight
+# SVP - Small Video Player

-Skylight is a minimal videoplayer, kinda like mpv.
+SVP is a minimal videoplayer, kinda like mpv.
 It is built with [electron](https://www.electronjs.org/).

-## Naming

-Name comes from the window type of skylight since watching a video is somewhat like looking through a window.
-Brilliant, I know.